adametches/adametches.github.io/pages/datacube.md

     <p align="center">3d Datacube showing space-time</p>
 </table>

-In this visualization time is represented on the z access which is normalized to the start of the run at 0 seconds when this is overlaid with the spatial dimensions x and y represented as lat and long any change in pace is visualised by the changing of the gradient of the red line which is the path of the run.
+In this visualisation time is represented on the z axis which is normalised to the start of the run at 0 seconds.
+When this is overlaid with the spatial dimensions x and y represented as lat and long, any change in pace is visualised by the changing of the gradient of the red line which is the path of the run.

-Rotating the interactive data cube to an plan view where the z axis is perpendicular to the x,y access emphasizes any change in gradient.
+Rotating the interactive data cube to a plan view where the z axis is perpendicular to the x,y axes emphasizes any change in gradient.

 <a href="../jupyter/datacube.html"> View Source in Html </a>

 #### Conclusions

-Although an interesting exercise and a pretty visualization I honestly don't think the extra dimension add anything to the analysis.
+Although an interesting exercise and a pretty visualisation I honestly don't think the extra dimension add anything to the analysis.
 Compare the 3d to the 2d using a colour to present pace (this is a standard widget on the Garmin Connect App).
 Personally I much pefer the 2d view

 <table class="center">
     <a href="/pages/datacube.md"><img src="../images/datacube/2drunning.png"  /></a>
-    <p align="center">Standard Pace chart </p>
+    <p align="center">Standard Pace Chart </p>
 </table>

-All opinions
+All opinions expressed are my own and based on my experiences with my own equipment.